The goal of the Pre-Draft stage is to determine whether a majority of the PHP FIG is interested in publishing a PSR for a proposed concept.

 Once four weeks have passed and two viable trial implementations can be demonstrated, the Sponsor may call an Acceptance Vote.
 If the Acceptance Vote fails, the specification may remain in Review.

 If the Acceptance Vote passes, then the proposal officially becomes an accepted PSR.
-At this time the Working Group is automatically dissolved, however the Editor’s input (or a nominated individual communicated to the secretaries) may be called upon in the future should typos, changes or Errata on the specification be raised.
+At this time the Working Group is automatically dissolved.
+The Editor of the PSR automatically becomes the Maintainer of the specification should typos, changes or Errata on the specification be raised.
+The Editor is also automatically the Maintainer of any artifacts the Working Group has produced, such as utility libraries.

 A PSR may be Deprecated explicitly as part of the Acceptance Vote for another PSR.
 Alternatively, it may be marked Deprecated by a Deprecation Vote.